Routh–Hurwitz stability criterion: Higher-order example

+When we make $\varepsilon \rightarrow +0$, there are two sign changes.

+The system is unstable, since it has two right-half-plane poles and two left-half-plane poles.

 Sometimes the presence of poles on the imaginary axis creates a situation of marginal stability.
 In that case the coefficients of the "Routh array" in a whole row become zero and thus further solution of the polynomial for finding changes in sign is not possible.
 Then another approach comes into play.
 The row of polynomial which is just above the row containing the zeroes is called the "auxiliary polynomial".